hussainbinfazal/STF-Docker/README.md

 Assisted in website updates and landing page development using HTML, CSS, and JavaScript.

     Collaborated with IT and operations teams to automate monthly reporting with custom scripts and web tools.

+ watched docker on 1/07